 Working in the veterinary medical field piqued her interest in human and animal behavior.
 She saw how anxious and fearful some of the patients were and wanted to find a way to decrease that anxiety.
 She noticed that while everyone loves their dogs, bad behavior can make it hard to connect and form solid relationships between them.
 She began researching the topic and found that prevention can be the key to preventing unwanted behaviors.
 In 2011, she started teaching Puppy Pre-K and Basic Obedience classes.
 To further her education, Jessi attended the Karen Pryor Academy of Animal Training and Behavior and graduated as a Certified Training Partner in 2014.

 Jessi's passion is to encourage and strengthen the human-animal bond.
 She is a current member of the Society of Veterinary Behavior Technicians, Association of Pet Dog Trainers and International Association of Animal Behavior Consultants.
-She is also a Canine Good Citizen Evaluator.
+She is a Canine Good Citizen Evaluator thru AKC and a Certified Trick Dog Instructor with Do More With Your Dog.
+She has a certificate of completion for the Master Course Aggression in Dogs by Michael Shikashio.
 Jessi continues to learn and grow her knowledge base by attending continuing education classes, seminars and conferences.